Low Libido in Men:

 Can Relationship Dynamics Cause Low Libido?

-A big part of assessing low libido is working out what's happening in a relationship.
-Often the person who comes to see me has had the problem placed squarely on their shoulders -- "go and sort yourself out."
-But it's often a relational difficulty.
+A big part of assessing low libido is understanding what's happening in a relationship.
+Often the man who comes to see me has had the problem placed entirely on his shoulders — 'go and sort yourself out.'
+But it's frequently a relational difficulty, not an individual one.

-Starting to talk about these experiences, how things have changed over time, and becoming curious about your own as well as your partner(s) sexual and erotic self can help bring back sexual energy to a relationship.
+Other factors — IVF, fertility struggles, pregnancy, childbirth, changes in body image, guilt about masturbation — can all quietly erode sexual connection.
+Starting to talk about how things have changed over time, and developing curiosity about both partners' sexual and erotic selves, can help bring sexual energy back into a relationship.

 Mismatched Desire: When One Partner Wants Sex More Than the Other